 Robert's Rules of Order is America's foremost guide to parliamentary procedure.
 It is used by more professional associations, fraternal organizations, and local governments than any other authority.

-Robert's Rules of Order Newly Revised, Eleventh Edition, supersedes all earlier editions as the parliamentary authority in organizations that have adopted Robert's Rules of Order in their bylaws.
+The Eleventh edition, referred to as Robert's Rules of Order Newly Revised (RONR), supersedes all earlier editions as the parliamentary authority in organizations that have adopted Robert's Rules of Order in their bylaws.
 It is important for all members of an organization to use a single parliamentary guide.
 Older editions of Robert's Rules have significant differences in their guidelines and page and section references, which can exacerbate disagreements instead of helping to settle them.